Skip to Content

 Shoes

-Our main issue on the hike were shoes, both I and Campbell were wearing hiking boots and both had terrible blisters all over our feet and we had hiked in them quite a lot before.
+Our main issue on the hike was shoes, both I and Campbell were wearing hiking boots and both had terrible blisters all over our feet and we had hiked in them quite a lot before.
 In fact, I couldn’t walk in my boots on the second day and put on sneakers.
 Our French friends that we met had exactly the same problem and a girl ended up walking in her flip-flops with thick socks.
 Our third hiker was wearing trail running shoes and had no issues at all, they were very comfortable for walking on sand and jumping over rocks.
 We tend to blame the heat it was very hot in the boots and they were full of sand all the time.

 Clothes